Exploring Racial and Ethnic Identity as an International Student Studying Abroad

 Identity and Interactions in Australia

 When asked about how he identifies himself, Hunain explained that he can identify differently depending on the context.
 First and foremost, he identifies himself as a Pakistani, but in addition as Middle Eastern and American, based on his origin, the places he has lived and where he feels he belongs.
 But how he goes about explaining his identity often depends on the person he is interacting with.
-With fleeting encounters he identifies as a Pakistani, but with individuals who are more interested, he identifies with all three, explaining that it opens up conversation and he can tell more about himself.
+With fleeting encounters he characterizes as a Pakistani, but with individuals who are more interested, he identifies with all three, explaining that it opens up conversation and tells more about himself.

 He has noticed that his interactions with people in Australia can often differ based on the ethnicity of whom he is talking to.
-When people interact with him, he says their first impression of him is “Brown Asian” due to the color of his skin.
-But as they converse, they notice other identities such as an “American-ness”, perhaps reflecting on his years living and studying in the U.S. Yet, when interacting with those of Pakistani, Indian or Middle Eastern background, for example, he can relate in regards to language and culture.
-“Being a migrant my whole life,” he exclaims, “I can talk somewhat differently with a person who also is [a migrant]” suggesting the being able to relate impacts their conversations.
-He interacts with Australians in a more “explorative manner,” always eager to learn about the country, due to the difference in cultural expectations and the knowledge he has about Australian culture.
+When people interact with him, he says their first impression of him is as a “Brown Asian” due to the color of his skin.
+But as they converse, they notice other identities such as an “American-ness”, perhaps reflecting on his years living and studying in the US.
+Yet, when interacting with those of Pakistani, Indian or Middle Eastern background, for example, he can relate in regards to language and culture.
+“Being a migrant my whole life,” he exclaims, “I can talk somewhat differently with a person who also is [a migrant]” suggesting the relatability that impacts their conversations.
+He interacts with Australians in a more “explorative manner,” always eager to learn about the country, due to the difference in cultural expectations and little knowledge he has about the Australian culture.

-Yasmin Kudsi is a management and business major at Skidmore College and studied abroad with IFSA-Butler at University of Sydney in Australia in the spring of 2017.
-She served as a Digital Marketing Assistant for IFSA-Butler through the Work-to-Study Program.
+Yasmin Kudsi is a management and business major at Skidmore College and studied abroad with IFSA at University of Sydney in Sydney, Australia in the spring 2017.
+She served as a Digital Marketing Assistant for IFSA through the Work-to-Study Program.